Egham-7/adaptive_router/CONTRIBUTING.md

-# Contributing to Adaptive
+# Contributing to Nordlys

-Thank you for your interest in contributing to Adaptive!
+Thank you for your interest in contributing to Nordlys!
 This guide will help you get started with contributing to the project.

 ## Getting Started